The course is made up seven units. All seven units will have to be completed to achieve the qualification.

 // Practicing with latest industry standard cutting-edge tools and equipment

 Throughout the duration of this course, practical and theory aspects of the course are delivered.
-You will complete one online assessment at the end of each unit to check you’ve learnt the appropriate knowledge.
-You’ll also be building up a portfolio of evidence of your practical tasks on the Institute of the Motor industry’s online Eportfolio system.
+You will complete written and online assessments at the end of each unit to check you’ve learnt the appropriate knowledge.
+You will also be building up a portfolio of evidence of your practical tasks both written and electronic.

-Performance is tracked and reviewed by Paint tutors at specific points during the term.
+Performance is tracked and reviewed by mechanical tutors at specific points during the term.
 Satisfactory performance will be required in all aspects of the course for progression to Level 3.
-Progression is to a Level 3 Diploma in Vehicle Paint Refinishing or a Level 3 Apprenticeship in Vehicle Paint Refinishing .